Parable: History

 Parables also appear in Islam.
 In Sufi tradition, parables are used for imparting lessons and values.
 Recent authors such as Idries Shah and Anthony de Mello have helped popularize these stories beyond Sufi circles.

 Modern parables also exist.
-A mid-19th-century example, the parable of the broken window, criticises a part of economic thinking.
+A mid-19th-century example, the parable of the broken window, criticizes a part of economic thinking.

 Characteristics

 A parable is a short tale that illustrates a universal truth; it is a simple narrative.
 It sketches a setting, describes an action, and shows the results.
 It may sometimes be distinguished from similar narrative types, such as the allegory and the apologue.

 A parable often involves a character who faces a moral dilemma or one who makes a bad decision and then suffers the unintended consequences.
 Although the meaning of a parable is often not explicitly stated, it is not intended to be hidden or secret but to be quite straightforward and obvious.

 The defining characteristic of the parable is the presence of a subtext suggesting how a person should behave or what he should believe.
 Aside from providing guidance and suggestions for proper conduct in one's life, parables frequently use metaphorical language which allows people to more easily discuss difficult or complex ideas.
 Parables express an abstract argument by means of using a concrete narrative which is easily understood.

 The allegory is a more general narrative type; it also employs metaphor.
-Like the parable, the allegory makes a single, unambiguous point.
 An allegory may have multiple noncontradictory interpretations and may also have implications that are ambiguous or hard to interpret.
 As H.W.
 Fowler put it, the object of both parable and allegory "is to enlighten the hearer by submitting to him a case in which he has apparently no direct concern, and upon which therefore a disinterested judgment may be elicited from him, ..."
 The parable is more condensed than the allegory: it rests upon a single principle and a single moral, and it is intended that the reader or listener shall conclude that the moral applies equally well to his own concerns.